 The water bladder on the back is great.
-When I am casting for fish, the last thing I want to do is put down the fly rod.
+When casting for fish, the last thing you want to do is put down the fly rod.
 This hands-free drinking feature will save time; you can’t catch a fish unless your bait is in the water.
-I also like the padded material that protects the user's back from the backpack.
+We also like the padded material that protects the user's back from the backpack.
 Anything to alleviate discomfort from standing all day is always welcome.

 Not having a waist strap concerns me, especially with a backpack.
 The beautiful part about a waist strap is that it balances more of the weight on your hips than your shoulders, allowing for greater stamina throughout the day.
-If I am carrying a lunch and a full bladder of water, my shoulders could get tired before I am ready to be done fishing.
+If you are carrying a lunch and a full bladder of water, our shoulders could get tired before we are ready to be done fishing.

 If you are a minimalist fishermen, this is the right vest for you.
 Featuring no extra gimmicks and barely any fabric, this clothing item could be the perfect tool for any lightweight fishing trip.